Environmental Engineering

 Environmental Engineering is the study of the environmental, social and cultural impacts of facilities and infrastructure projects.

-*New applicants/students interested in this specialisation should apply for the Master of Civil Engineering
+Please note: New applicants/students interested in this specialisation should apply for the Master of Civil Engineering.

 Subject overview

 Environmental Engineers plan, design, construct and maintain many types of community facilities and infrastructure.
 You can learn skills that will prepare you to plan and execute engineering projects in a way that considers their potential impacts.
-To do this, the Environmental Engineering specialisation seeks to provide technical knowledge of a high order, as well as experience in teamwork, management, creativity and communication.
+To support this, the Environmental Engineering specialisation seeks to provide technical knowledge of a high order.
+We also offer experience in teamwork, management, creativity and communication.

-This subject can teach you to apply an interest in engineering, physics, mathematics, microbiology, and chemistry to environmental problems.
+This subject teaches you how to address environmental problems by applying knowledge from engineering, physics, mathematics, microbiology, and chemistry.
 You will learn how to develop and communicate solutions to a diverse set of engineering challenges.
 It’s also a field that is listed on Immigration New Zealand's long-term skill shortage list, so there’s likely to be a sustained demand for qualified environmental engineers.

 Where can Environmental Engineering take you?